-The main aim of this study was to assess whether the excellent results of PSMA PET/CT in the detection of recurrent PCa after radical prostatectomy translate into improved BRFS for patients treated with PSMA PET-guided sRT.
+The main aim of this study was to assess whether the excellent results of PSMA PET/CT in the detection of recurrent PCa after RPE translates into improved BRFS for patients treated with PSMA PET-guided sRT.

 As already extensively studied (10,24,25), PSMA PET/CT leads to remarkable treatment adaptation.
-In 42 of 90 patients (47%), PET-positive recurrent disease was detected, hence triggering dose escalation, enlargement of radiotherapy volumes, and initiation of ADT.
+In 42/90 patients (47%) PET-positive recurrent disease was detected, hence triggering dose-escalation, enlargement of radiotherapy volumes and initiation of ADT.

-For a median follow-up of 23 mo, our analysis showed that there is a high rate and long duration of treatment response to irradiation based on pretreatment PSMA PET/CT, with an overall low toxicity profile.
-At the last follow-up, 78% of patients had a PSA of 0.2 ng/mL or less.
-When the analysis was restricted to patients without ADT at the last follow-up, the benefit of PSMA PET/CT-based sRT became even more evident: 80% with a PSA of 0.2 ng/mL or less.
+Based on a median follow-up of 23 months, our analysis shows that there is a high rate and long-lasting treatment response to irradiation based on pre-treatment PSMA PET/CT with an overall low toxicity profile.
+At last follow-up, 78% of patients had a PSA ≤ 0.2 ng/ml.
+When restricting the analysis to patients without ADT at last follow-up, the benefit of PSMA PET/CT-based sRT becomes even more evident: 80% with a PSA ≤ 0.2 ng/ml.